 The information below is collected from state regulatory agencies responsible for regulating school based speech-language pathologists and/or audiologists.
 The information is reviewed on an annual basis.
 Please be advised that laws, regulations, and policies may change at any time, so always check with your state for the most up-to-date information.

 Audiologists in the public schools are contract employees and do not fall under specific teacher requirements of the State Department of Education.
-State licensure is typically required for practice in the schools.
+State licensure issued by the Oregon Board of Examiners for Speech-Language Pathology and Audiology is typically required for practice in the schools.